ThingsIXFoundation/docs/docs/background/identities.md

 generate keypairs until a valid ThingsIX keypair is created is practically feasible.

-Here are some examples how to generate a valid ThingsIX key:
+Both the ThingsIX packet forwarder and router have support to automatically generate valid ThingsIX identity keys.
+But it is also possible to generate these keys with your prefer software.
+Here are some examples how to generate a valid
+key:

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';